pkr076/Music-data-analysis-with-Pyspark/README.md

 # Music-data-analysis-with-Pyspark
 In this project I have analysed a dataset related to a music service where users can listen to different songs.
-This dataset is containing two csv files listening.csv and genre.csv.
+The dataset has two csv files listening.csv and genre.csv.
+Listening.csv(1Gb) file has the information about userID, song name, artist and the album name for the given song.
+Genre.csv(3Mb) file contains the information of artist and his/her related genre.
+I have applied some queries to extract useful information out of our data